vorti2/merge-and-display/README.md

 ## Tips & Tricks

 * the input (in JSON) used in the this program can be incomplete like `[25,30] [2,19]   [14,23] [4,8]]`, but not (for example) `25,30] [2,19] [14,23] [4,8]]`

+## Ideas for further development

+* test with random count of tupels
+* docker container
+* read in and execute _all_ test files